bitwiseworks/python-os2/Doc/library/logging.handlers.rst

 .. class:: BufferingHandler(capacity)

    Initializes the handler with a buffer of the specified capacity.
+Here, *capacity* means the number of logging records buffered.

    .. method:: emit(record)

-      Appends the record to the buffer.
-If :meth:`shouldFlush` returns true, calls :meth:`flush` to process the buffer.
+      Append the record to the buffer.
+If :meth:`shouldFlush` returns true, call :meth:`flush` to process the buffer.

    .. method:: flush()